-“Someone pointed out to me I got a text message about I didn’t even realize it to be honest.
+“Someone pointed out to me I got a text message about I didn’t even realise it to be honest.
 I wondered how many games I’ve done in the Champions Cup and that happened to be 75.
-So, they were kind of nice, nice round numbers to finish up on.”
+So, they were kind of nice round numbers to finish up on.”

 For most of his refereeing career, Clancy maintained the ‘day job’ with the Civil Service, finding a balance between the office and the rugby pitch week to week.